changhu73/changhu73.github.io/index.md

   </div>

   <script>
-    // This script runs after the page content is loaded document.addEventListener('DOMContentLoaded', function() {
+    // This script runs after the page content is loaded.
+    // It replaces the default percentage with a random one. document.addEventListener('DOMContentLoaded', function() {
       // Generate a random number between 99.00000 and 99.99999
       const progressValue = (99 + Math.random() * 0.99999).toFixed(5);